-GoVets has partnered with an industry leading Fraud Detection organization, MAXMIND, to offer a Fraud-Prevention solution that makes smarter decisions with real-time fraud intelligence.
+GoVets has partnered with one of the industry's top Fraud Detection organizations to offer a Fraud-Prevention solution that makes smarter decisions with real-time fraud intelligence.
 Our integrated service provides real-time risk scoring, contextual and reputational data, and post-event monitoring to inform fraud analysis, support automated workflows, and power risk modeling.
 As a GoVets vendor, you become part of one of the largest data co-ops of shared reputational data on IP addresses, email address, shipping addresses, phone numbers, devices, and more.
 The Network represents over 2 billion transactions and events annually generated by thousands of global businesses ranging from independent online stores to Fortune 100 companies.
 Link fraud across multiple data elements and benefit immediately from the Network’s collective intelligence.

 GoVets purchases have a Fraud riskScore that reflects analysis of a broad range of possible signs of fraud:

 The riskScore enables us to make faster and smarter decisions.
 We use it to decide which transactions or events to accept, reject, or review, or feed it into your own risk modeling.